Catholic University of Lyon

-The Catholic University of Lyon (Université Catholique de Lyon), or the Lyon Catholic University also known as the Catholic Institute of Lyon (Institut catholique de Lyon), is a private university based in Lyon, France.
+The Catholic University of Lyon (UCLy), also known as the Lyon Catholic Institute (French: Institut Catholique de Lyon), is a French private university based in Lyon and Annecy, Southeastern France.

 History

-The Catholic University of Lyon has stood at the confluence of the Saône and Rhône Rivers in the center of Lyon since its founding.
+The Lyon Catholic University has stood at the confluence of the Saône and Rhône rivers in the city center of Lyon since its founding.
 Its creation in 1875 was initiated by lay Catholics following passage of a law on the freedom of higher education.
 Inaugural classes began in 1875.

-Since 2005, the Catholic University of Lyon has been located on two campuses that are close to each other in the center city:
+Since 2005, the Catholic University of Lyon has been located on two campuses that are close to each other in the city center: